gnaneshh10-cloud/MotorWatch-IoT-Motor-Health-Monitoring/README.md

 # MotorWatch-IoT-Motor-Health-Monitoring
 An IoT-based smart system that monitors motor health in real time using sensors, Arduino, ESP32, and Machine Learning, with a web dashboard for condition and risk monitoring.
-# MotorWatch-IoT-Motor-Health-Monitoring
-An IoT-based smart system that monitors motor health in real time using sensors, Arduino, ESP32, and Machine Learning, with a web dashboard for condition and risk monitoring.
 **MotorPulse – Smart Condition Monitoring**
 **1\.
 Introduction**
 MotorPulse is an IoT-based smart condition monitoring system designed to monitor motor health in real time.
 The system combines sensors, Arduino UNO, ESP32, Flask backend, and Machine Learning to identify abnormal motor conditions.